IBM/smart-email-support/README.md

 # Flow
 ![Architecture](images/Architecture.png)

-1. Deploy custom model, built using Watson Knowledge Studio , to Watson Natural Language Understanding
+1. Deploy custom model, built using Watson Knowledge Studio , to Watson Natural Language Understanding.
 2. Node-RED flow polls for new emails and retrieves new emails, if any.
-3. Node-RED flow retrieves customer data from Cloudant database
+3. Node-RED flow retrieves customer data from Cloudant database.
-4. Watson NLU identifies entities in email
+4. Watson NLU identifies entities in email.
-5. Get intent of email using Watson NLC
+5. Get intent of email using Watson NLC.
-6. Email details, entities, intent are all stored in database
+6. Email details, entities, intent are all stored in database.
-7. User accesses application deployed on IBM cloud
+7. User accesses application deployed on IBM cloud.
-8. Application gets email data from database
+8. Application gets email data from database.
-9. Auto composed emails can be sent to users
+9. Auto composed emails can be sent to users.

 ## Included components